Final Girl - All 20+ Feature Film Boxes Compared!

 + Hell to Pay (Razorface / Hellscape) S3·F2

-Geppetto brings puppets and traps – a noticeable difficulty increase.
-Hell to Pay adds Hellscape as a second top-tier location, and Razorface as the most accessible S3 killer.
+Geppetto brings puppets and traps – a noticeable step up in difficulty.
+Hell to Pay adds Hellscape as a second top-tier board and Razorface as the most accessible S3 killer.
 Four boxes, maximum variety.

-5–6 boxes – building your collection + A Knock at the Door (The Intruders / Wingard Cottage) S2·F3
+5–6 boxes – building a collection + A Knock at the Door (The Intruders / Wingard Cottage) S2·F3

 + Madness in the Dark (The Ratchet Lady / Wolfe Asylum) S2·F5

-Expanding – Rounding out Series 1 and 2
+Expansion – rounding out Series 1 and 2

 7–8 boxes – rounding out Series 1 + The Haunting of Creech Manor (The Poltergeist / Creech Manor) S1·F2